 Spring (special season):

 An amazing time when colorful wildflower carpets cover most of the coastal area.

 If visiting the beach, the best time is low tide.
 At high tide, parts may be inaccessible especially during strong surf.
 Tide times for Garrapata Beach

-The Garrapata State Park is underestimated therefore less busy than other parks.
+The Garrapata State Park is overlooked therefore less busy than other parks.

 It’s a moderate cool coastal climate with moist air.
 The average temperature is between 50 to 65°F year-round.
 Most of the precipitation occurs from October to April with up to 50 inches / 1270 mm.
 Fog happens between May and October usually from evening until late morning.
 If it’s hot in the backcountry, the fog might stay until the afternoon.
 It provides moisture for the redwoods along the coast in the dry summer months.